What is a ductless heating and cooling system?

 How much does a ductless system cost?

-Many utilities in the Northwest offer customers incentives as high as $1,500 for upgrading an existing electric heating system to a ductless system.
+Many utilities in the Northwest offer their customers rebates up to $1,500 for upgrading an existing electric heating system to a ductless system.
+Some also offer rebates for ducted mini-splits, multi-zone systems and central air handler mini-splits.
 Interest-free financing may also be available.
 Check with your local electric utility for details.

 Residential energy tax credits for high-efficiency heating, cooling and water heating equipment may be available for qualified equipment.
-For more information and for a list of qualified ductless systems, visit the ENERGY STAR® website.
+Final federal tax credits for qualified ductless systems at ENERGY STAR®.

-The Montana Energy Conservation Installation Credit provides a tax credit for 25 percent of the cost of a ductless heating and cooling system, with a maximum credit of $500 per individual and up to $1,000 for a married couple filing jointly.
+The Montana Energy Conservation Installation Credit provides a tax credit for 25% of the cost of a ductless heating and cooling system, with a maximum credit of $500 per individual and up to $1,000 for a married couple filing jointly.

-Visit the Database of State Incentives for Renewables & Efficiency for a comprehensive list of incentives that support energy efficiency in the United States.
+Visit the Database of State Incentives for Renewables & Efficiency for a comprehensive list of rebates that support energy efficiency in the United States.

 How long will a ductless system last?

 With proper maintenance and care, a ductless system should perform for over 20 years.
 Many of the systems installed during the 1980s are still functioning well today.
-Check manufacturer guidelines for proper maintenance of your system or reference our Ductless Homeowner’s Guide.
+Check the manufacturer's maintenance guidelines for proper maintenance of your system, or reference our Homeowner’s Maintenance Guide.

 What kind of maintenance does a ductless system require?

-Ductless systems require basic maintenance to ensure optimum performance, though periodic professional servicing of your system is recommended.
-In most cases, ductless system maintenance is limited to keeping filters and coils clean, and these tasks can easily be performed by the homeowner.
-For more information, download our Ductless Homeowner’s Guide or refer to the manufacturer’s maintenance guidelines for your system.
+Ductless systems require basic maintenance to ensure optimum performance, although periodic professional servicing of your system is recommended.
+In most cases, ductless system maintenance is limited to keeping indoor filters and outdoor coils clean, and these tasks can easily be performed by the homeowner.

 How do I know what size of system my house needs?